waizui/waizui.github.io/posts/spherical_harmonics/spherical_harmonics.md

 $$

-The SH functions are defined on imaginary numbers but we are only interested in approximating real functions, only real form of SH there was used there:
+The SH functions are defined on imaginary numbers but we are only interested in approximating real functions, only real form of SH was used there:

 $$
 \begin{align}